-In store are all kinds of hardships . . . beginning with the loss of the first cigarette that helps a body into the upright position mornings; and the second that relieves tension in traffic and prevents you from screaming obscenities at the thousand half-witted drivers barring a straightforward path to work e comforting cigarette that for a hile takes one's mind off the surrounding mob and the phone calls that will come, just as surely as the next cigarette.
+In store are all kinds of hardships . . . beginning with the loss of the first eigarette that helps a body into the upright position mornings; and the second that relieves tension in traffic and prevents you from screaming obscenities at the thousand half-witted drivers barring a straightforward path to work.

-Then there's the all-important cigarette that accompanies a steaming cup of coffee on arrival at the office -
+Then there's the all-important cigarette that accompanies a steaming cup f coffee on arrival at the office le comforting cigarette that for a hile takes one's mind off the surrounding mob and the phone calls that will come, just as surely as the next cigarette.